etsy/morgue/README.md

 The configuration of individual features is maintained in an array of objects -- the 'feature' key on the configuration array.
-Minimally a featue is the name of the feature and if it is "on" or not.
+Minimally a feature is the name of the feature and if it is "on" or not.

 ```
 "features": [